sabinamp/traffico/README.md

 - A React single page frontend.
 The page is responsive.
 - using styled-components and react-animations
 - The FAQs questions and answers are accessed at: https://lxpi9qne2a.api.quickmocker.com/getReactFAQs
-- project deployed with Netlify as it is very easy to use (documentation: https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)
+- project deployed with Netlify as it is very easy to use
 - deployed at https://traffico-challenge.netlify.app/
-- my email address: sbina_b@yahoo.com

 # Getting Started with Create React App